-2.5 hours
+Following the handover, participants will work with either one or two patients.

-1 x Confederate (Nurse In Charge)

-2 x Simulated patients (Michael and Julie)

-4 - 6 qualified pharmacists

-NB - The number of participants can be increased by including observers into the simulation.
+Duration 2.5 hours Faculty 1 x Facilitator 1 x Confederate (Nurse In Charge) 2 x Simulated patients (Michael and Julie) Participants 4 - 6 qualified pharmacists NB - The number of participants can be increased by including observers into the simulation.
 Observers can be tasked with observing and providing feedback, either generally or on specific aspects of the simulation.

-Jo Rimington Senior Pharmacist - Clinical Education & Training,

-South Eastern Sydney LHD

-Kate Symonds Senior Pharmacist - Clinical Education & Training,

-Western NSW LHD

-Cathy Martin Senior Pharmacist - Clinical Education & Training,

-Hunter New England LHD

-Educators and clinicians who would like to offer this simulation can access the complete package on the HETI website.
-Supporting documentation includes:
+Authors Jo Rimington Senior Pharmacist - Clinical Education & Training, South Eastern Sydney LHD Kate Symonds Senior Pharmacist - Clinical Education & Training, Western NSW LHD Cathy Martin Senior Pharmacist - Clinical Education & Training, Hunter New England LHD Educators and clinicians who would like to offer this simulation can access the complete package on the HETI website.
+Supporting documentation includes: Simulation Template PowerPoint Presentation Participant Briefing Notes Confederate Briefing Notes - Nurse In Charge Simulated Patient Briefing Notes - Michael Simulated Patient Briefing Notes - Julie Sample Medication Charts Sample Progress Notes for the Medical Record Tacilitators can print off copies and distribute the relevant documentation to faculty and participants.

-- Simulation Template

-- PowerPoint Presentation

-- Participant Briefing Notes

-- Confederate Briefing Notes Nurse In Charge

-- Simulated Patient Briefing Notes Michael

-- · Simulated Patient Briefing Notes Julie

-- Sample Medication Charts

-- Sample Progress Notes for the Medical Record

-Facilitators can print off copies and distribute the relevant documentation to faculty and participants.

-There are many situations in therapeutic environments where allied health professionals need to have difficult conversations with families and/or carers.
+Synopsis There are many situations in therapeutic environments where allied health professionals need to have difficult conversations with families and/or carers.
 This requires a level of complexity of communication skills beyond those needed in regular therapeutic interactions (e.g. delivery of difficult news about a child's slow progress with therapy).
 Often these conversations are managed in a team situation.
 This simulation aims to equip allied health professionals with skills in how to effectively deliver difficult news to children's families in a team environment.
 Clinical specialists and educators may also find that they can adapt this simulation to suit differing clinical contexts (e.g. oncology or intensive care) or different paediatric contexts.
 It can be individually facilitated or co-facilitated.
 The simulation can be conducted in a multi-purpose room, a simulation centre or on a ward.